Higher Laminations and Affine Buildings: Laminations for the space

 These functions satisfy the tropical relations, and therefore give a well-defined point of $\A_{G,S}(\Zt)$.
 The values of these functions completely determine the virtual positive configurations of points in the affine building up to equivalence, and vice versa. \end{theorem}

-\begin{proof} Most of this theorem has already been proved.
+\begin{proof} Most of this theorem was already proved in Proposition~\ref{tropical relations}.
 We need only to show that two virtual positive configurations of points in the affine building have the same tropical coordinates $f_{ijk}^t$ if and only if they are equivalent.

-Recall that any two virtual positive configurations that lie in the same family have the same coordinates.
+Recall that any two virtual positive configurations that lie in the same family have the same tropical coordinates $f_{ijk}^t$.
 Moreover, it is clear from the definitions that virtual positive configurations in the same family are equivalent.
 Also note that the properties of equivalence and having the same coordinates are stable under the action of $\Lambda$: two virtual positive configurations of points in the affine building $(p_i, \lambda_i)$ and $(q_i, \mu_i)$ have the same coordinates if and only if for any choice of coweights $\lambda_i$, $(p_i, \lambda_i+\nu_i)$ and $(q_i, \mu_i+\nu_i)$ have the same coordinates.
 Thus it suffices to work with positive configurations $p_i$ and $q_i$ and show that they are equivalent if and only if they have the same (tropical) coordinates.

-Let us fix notation.
 Let $p_i$ and $q_i$ be two positive configurations of points in the affine building.
-Let them come from positive configurations $p_i$ and $q_i$ in the affine Grassmanian which in turn come from positive configurations $F_i$, $F'_i$ of flags in $G/U^-(\cK)$.
-We will need the following lemma, which we shall use repeatedly:
+Let them come from positive configurations $x_i$ and $x'_i$ in the affine Grassmanian which in turn come from positive configurations $F_i$, $F'_i$ of flags in $G/U^-(\cK)$.
+The following technical lemma will be the crux of our proof, and we will make repeated use of it: